 |Vehicle Examples||Nissan Leaf, Chevrolet Bolt, Tesla Model 3||Mitsubishi Outlander PHEV, Chrysler Pacifica Hybrid||Toyota Prius|

-Browse all electric vehicles available in the current market on Xcel’s Electric Vehicle comparison tool!
+Browse all electric vehicles available in the current market on Xcel Energy’s Electric Vehicle comparison tool!

 Rebates and Incentives

 Tax credit for the purchase of a new plug-in electric drive motor vehicle.
 Credit amount depends on the car’s battery capacity, and the total number of electric vehicles sold by the vehicle manufacturer.

 MnPass/E-ZPass EV Incentive, $125 - $250

 The State of Minnesota will grant MnPASS toll credits to people who purchase or lease a new or used electric vehicle between November 1, 2019 and October 31, 2022.

 Use Xcel Energy’s Incentives tool to see what the incentives and rebates are for the vehicle you’re interested in!